An international review highlights major gaps in research on children in care, with little evidence on identity and participation in later life.

-The findings show that most research focuses on mental health, behaviour, and day-to-day living conditions.
-But other crucial areas have been largely ignored.
-Identity and civic participation – things like developing a sense of self, feeling respected, and having a say in decisions – emerged as the most neglected topic.
+Most studies focused on mental health, behaviour and day-to-day living conditions.
+But other crucial areas, including identity and civic participation – things like feeling respected and having a say in decision – were often neglected.

 Richmond Opoku, lead author and researcher at Swansea University, explained: ‘Research into children in care has grown significantly, but it remains fragmented.
 By mapping this evidence, we can see exactly what is missing—particularly around identity, participation, and the wider community influences that are vital for a child’s long-term future.’